wagtail/rfcs/text/100-headless-support.md

 With these approaches, the site record in the Wagtail admin of Headless Wagtail would be set to the domain or port that the end user sees so URLs could be reversed correctly.
 All API requests would specify the site as a GET parameter.

+### Rich Text

+Wagtail should make it more straightforward to access rendered HTML.
+See [API should provide access to the HTML-converted versions of rich text fields #2695](https://github.com/wagtail/wagtail/issues/2695).

+### Redirects

+Wagtail provides a `RedirectsAPIViewSet`.
+It needs further improvements – see [Refactor redirect middleware to use its lookup logic for redirects API #11524](https://github.com/wagtail/wagtail/pull/11524).

 ### Form submissions

 This feature is a regular selling point for Wagtail, though its usage is limited on headless projects.
 Nonetheless, Wagtail should have basic support for API interactions with forms and form submissions, or documented workarounds.